 - Schedule an appointment and see upcoming appointments

-- Review your health summary and keep track of your health care
+- Review your health summary, including your medications

 How do I use MyChart?